owensgroup/RXMesh/README.md

     ```

 ### **Viewer**
 Starting v0.2.1, RXMesh integrates [Polyscope](https://polyscope.run) as a mesh viewer.
-In order to use it, make sure to run CMake with `USE_POLYSCOPE` parameter i.e.,
+To use it, make sure to turn on the CMake parameter `USE_POLYSCOPE` i.e.,

 ```
 > cd build
 > cmake -DUSE_POLYSCOPE=True ../
 ```
 By default, the parameter is set to True on Windows and False on Linux machines.
 RXMesh implements the necessary functionalities to pass attributes to Polyscope—thanks to its [data adaptors](https://polyscope.run/data_adaptors/).
 However, this needs attributes to be moved to the host first before passing it to Polyscope.
-For more information about Polyscope different visualization options, please Polyscope's [Surface Mesh documentation](https://polyscope.run/structures/surface_mesh/basics/).
+For more information about Polyscope's different visualization options, please Polyscope's [Surface Mesh documentation](https://polyscope.run/structures/surface_mesh/basics/).

   - Example: [render vertex color](./tests/Polyscope_test/test_polyscope.cu)
     ```cpp